Here you can find answers to the most frequently asked questions

-What is the difference between claiming and airdrops?
+What is the difference between claiming and airdrop?

-Airdrops are available for everyone that has at least 1.0 BTX in a registered Bitcore address.
+Airdrops were available for everyone that had at least 1.0 BTX in a registered BitCore address.
 The airdrops happened every Monday until April 30th, which was the last one.
 The snapshot was taken between 0:00 am and 24:00 Berlin time.
-Make sure to have your funds in your wallet during that time frame.
+You had to be sure that your funds were in your registered address during that time frame.

-Claiming refers to our hybrid fork, that allows everyone that held Bitcoin at the time of the snapshot (BTC block #492820) to claim his BTX.
+Claiming refers to our hybrid fork, that allows everyone that held at least 0.01 Bitcoin at the time of the snapshot (BTC block #492820) to claim his BTX.
 This is still open for anyone.

 What does claiming mean?

-In order to allow a widespread adoption of Bitcore, we opted for the hybrid-fork model, allowing all BTC holders at the time of the snapshot at the 2nd of November 2017 to receive BTX proportional to their BTC holdings at the time.
+In order to allow a widespread adoption of BitCore, we opted for the hybrid-fork model, allowing all BTC holders at the time of the snapshot at the 2nd of November 2017 to receive BTX proportional to their BTC holdings at that time.

-If you held BTC at block #492820 of the Bitcoin blockchain and can access your private keys, you automatically received 0.5 BTX per 1.0 BTC at the same address.
+If you held BTC at block #492820 of the Bitcoin blockchain and can access your private keys, you automatically received 0.5 BTX per 1.0 BTC in the same address on the Bitcore blockchain.

 For more information please read this article, explaining how to safely access your Bitcore funds.
-Bitcore claiming for Bitcoin holders
+BitcCore claiming for Bitcoin holders

 Can I get FREE Bitcore?

-If you already bought or claimed your Bitcore and you own a minimum of 1 BTX, you can register for the Airdrop to get FREE Bitcore.
+During the Airdrop phase, if you already bought or claimed your Bitcore and you owned a minimum of 1 BTX, you could register for the Airdrop to get FREE BitCore.

 Was there a first claiming phase before 2nd of November 2017?

-Yes, Bitcore startet in April 2017 with an empty chain and a snapshot of the Bitcoin blockchain @ block 463619.
-Claiming your BTX 1: 1 BTC was possible via a signed message service on the website bitcore.cc until 1st of November 2017.
+Yes, BitCore started in April 2017 with an empty chain and a snapshot of the Bitcoin blockchain @ block 463619.
+Claiming your BTX 1:1 BTC was possible via a signed message service on the website bitcore.cc until 1st of November 2017.
 After that, the remaining unclaimed balances were redistributed: 50% are available via the new snapshot from 2nd of November 2017 thanks to our hybrid fork.
-BTC holders that had at least 0.01 BTC at the moment of the snapshot (Bitcoin block 492820) can claim 0.5 BTX : 1.0 BTC via a privatekey sweep in the Bitcore core (bitcore-qt) wallet.
+BTC holders that had at least 0.01 BTC at the moment of the snapshot (Bitcoin block 492820) can claim 0.5 BTX : 1.0 BTC via a private key sweep in the Bitcore core (bitcore-qt) wallet.

-The remaining 50% are currently used for the Monday airdrops which ended on April 30th 2018.
+The remaining 50% were used for the Monday airdrops which ended on April 30th 2018.

-Bitcore (BTX) is a cryptocurrency that is geared towards a payment system.
+BitCore (BTX) is a cryptocurrency that is geared towards being the #1 payment coin.
 It solves a lot of the issues that other coins like for example Bitcoin have.
-Most importantly Bitcore is miles ahead in regards of scaling.
+Most importantly BitCore is miles ahead in regards of scaling.

-With Bitcore we created a new blockchain, this means that our blockchain is super-tiny with currently less than 400 MB in size unlike the blockchains of Bitcoin, Bitcoin Cash, Bitcoin Gold, Bitcoin Diamond and Super Bitcoin which all are 135 GB+ at the moment.
+With BitCore we created a new blockchain, this means that our blockchain is tiny with currently less than 1 GB in size unlike the blockchains of Bitcoin, Bitcoin Cash, Bitcoin Gold, Bitcoin Diamond and Super Bitcoin which all are 135 GB+ at the moment.

-We created a snapshot of the Bitcoin blockchain and copied over 5 million balances from the Bitcoin chain to the Bitcore chain, giving each user that had 0.01 BTC on the snapshot date (2nd of November 2017) FREE Bitcore in the ratio of 1 BTC to 0.5 BTX.
+We created a snapshot of the Bitcoin blockchain and copied over 5 million addresses from the Bitcoin chain to the BitCore chain, giving each user that had 0.01 BTC on the snapshot date (2nd of November 2017) FREE BitCore in the ratio of 1 BTC to 0.5 BTX.

-It combines the latest Bitcoin crypto technology, including SegWit, Core 0.15 and Bloom, together with a 10 MB block size, fast 2.5 minutes block times, a new low sized blockchain (~400 MB) and completely new tech like the smooth Diff64_15 difficulty algorithm and the GPU-mining algorithm Timetravel10.
+It combines the latest Bitcoin crypto technology, including SegWit, Core 0.15 and Bloom, together with a 10 MB block size, fast 2.5 minutes block times, a new low sized blockchain (~1 GB) and completely new tech like the smooth Diff64_15 difficulty algorithm and the GPU-mining algorithm Timetravel10.
 Total coin supply, the halving schedule and the actual block reward are similar to Bitcoin.

 This is a direct result of the positive responses both projects continue to receive from the community.